givemepower8/Phaser3Practices/docs/COC.md

 Once PEKKA is at level 3, update either Valkyrie, or hog riders, one at a time.

+Choosing the attacking strategy depends on the opponent's base and cc troop.
+CC troop must be cleared first and should be done as soon as possible.
+Dragons or flying units will ruin the ground attack.
+Watch out for the CC clear-up time as pekka attacks slow.

 ##### TH8 GoWiPe

 1 Golem + 3 Pekka + 18 Wizards + 6 Wall Breakers + 1 Hog (CC lure) + 6 Archers + 1 Healing + 2 Rage + Poison Spell and 1 Pekka + Poison Spell in CC.

-With level 3 pekkas and one CC pekka, GoWiPe is pretty effective in TH8 war for middle level TH8 opponents.
+With level 3 pekkas and one CC level 8 pekka, GoWiPe is pretty effective in TH8 war for middle level TH8 opponents.

 PEKKA needs proper funneling.
 Outside building must be cleared up before pekka goes there, otherwise Pekka will chop the wall and go outside to attack some trash building outside.

-The strategy is to use golem as meat shield grouped with pekkas, 3 to 4 wall breakers open the first layer.
-Always have 5 to 8 wizards follow with the squad to destroy the building behind so pekkas can move forward.
-Always leave some wizards to clear up the outside buildings, Send the king with pekkas, 2 rage spells should work well on Pekka and kings.
-Send in the rest wall breakers to open more inside walls.
+The strategy is to use golem as the meat shield grouped with pekkas, 3 wall breakers open the first layer once the golem distracted the defensing buildings.
+Sending the level 8 pekka which speeds up the attack, 2 pekkas, the king, along with 5 to 8 wizards.
+Use rage in the first open compartment as it helps King and pekka damages faster.
+If the wizards hit bombs,great bombs so get killed, always have 4 to 5 wizards follow the killer squad so they can attack defensing buildings over the walls.
+Send in the rest wall breakers to open more inside walls, and send more wizards to the core, usually town hall and other defensing structures are exposed at this moment, use rage one more time so to destroy town hall.
+Healing spell can be saved to use on rest building like remaining teslas, wizard towers when the survived troops are covered mostly.

+Send the king with the level 8 pekka as the main attacking troop, rage spells work well on Pekka and kings.
+Have one pekka with 3 to 5 wizards to destroy the outside building so inner pekkas can move forward and won't move outside.
+3 to 5 wizards to clear the other outside.

-But for a nearly maxed out TH8, GoWiPe is hard to get 3 star as it's attacking speed is slow so easier to get destroyed by higher level defensing buildings.
+But for a nearly maxed out TH8, GoWiPe can get 2 stars but it is hard to get 3 stars as it's attacking speed is slow so maybe get destroyed by higher level defensing buildings like teslas and burst cannons.

 ##### TH8 GoWiVa

 1 Golem + 13 Valkyries + 12 Wizards + 6 Wall Breakers + 6 Archers + 1 rage spell + 2 Healing Spell + 1 earthquake and 1 Pekka + 1 Poison Spell in CC

-Valkyries attack faster that pekka, but they are harder to control.
+Valkyrie attacks and moves faster that pekka, and their HP is much more than wizards. but they are harder to control when the base has lots of condensed compartments as they will leave the core and go outside to attack the outside trash buildings.
+Wizards need to clear the outside buildings.
+They are better used at a fairly larger enclosed area.

 ##### TH8 GoHo

 2 Golem + 16 Hogs + 6 Wall Breakers + 11 Wizards + 4 Archers + 3 Healing Spell + Poison and 5 Hogs + 1 Poison in CC.

-For maxed out TH8 opponent, GoHo with level 4 hogs is more effective.
+For maxed out TH8 opponent or low level TH 9 opponent, GoHo with level 4 hogs is more effective.

 Pick the side where most splash damage dealing building located because splash damage dealing buildings are very annoying in late battle.